MelroseCS/sojourn/README.md

 * Select Capabilities in the Standard Editor on the right hand side.
 * Turn the 'Background Modes' option on
 * Select the 'Location Updates' checkbox
 * Add descriptions for keys NSLocationAlwaysAndWhenInUseUsageDescription, NSLocationWhenInUseUsageDescription and/or NSLocationAlwaysUsageDescription to your applications plist file.
+Do this by adding Custom iOS Target Properties to the Info pane in XCode.

 ## Add SDK initialisation
 The SDK needs to be initialised in order to start working.
 To do this you will need to contact support to retrieve your applicationId and the URL of the server.